English | Français

 What you will experience after your session

-Whatever the nature of your pain — somatic, psychosomatic, neuropathic, idiopathic, or emotionally driven — the pain and disturbing sensations you clearly identify and localize at the start of your session will gradually diminish, and in most cases disappear entirely.
+Whatever the nature of your pain, or tension — somatic, psychosomatic, neuropathic, or idiopathic — the pain and disturbing sensations you clearly identify and localize at the start of your session will gradually diminish, and in most cases disappear entirely.
 Most benign and idiopathic pains respond strongly from the very first session.** Persistent migraines, headaches, chronic back pain, neuropathic pain, post-surgical pain, and all forms of atypical pain are among the conditions that respond particularly well to this approach.

 The exact outcome depends in part on your own openness and trust in the process — the best results always come from the approach you genuinely believe in.
 If you have lived with persistent pain through multiple failed treatments, that history may have lowered your expectations — which is understandable.
 Bring whatever openness you have.
 It is enough to begin.